Healthy Spinach Dip Recipe

-This healthy spinach dip is the first to go at any party I bring it to.
-And no one knows it is healthy and absolutely everyone asks me for a recipe.
+This healthy spinach dip recipe is the first to go at any party I bring it to.
+And no one they are a part of healthy eating haha.
+And absolutely everyone asks me for a recipe.
 And hands down, it’s one of the easiest appetizers to make.
-Any time you are asked to bring an appie, think of my spinach dip.
+Any time you are asked to bring an appie, think of my easy healthy spinach dip.
 All you have to do is to thaw spinach overnight (or in a microwave if you forgot), sauté a few veggies, and stir.
 That’s it!

-Healthy spinach dip is a reality.
+Healthy spinach dip recipe with greek yogurt is a reality.
 With twice more spinach (“hello”, superfood), 4 times less mayo (“goodbye”, saturated fat) and Greek yogurt (“yesss”, protein).
-And it tastes same creamy, decadent and flavourful as you know it because I used 1/4 cup mayo and that was plenty.
+And it tastes same creamy, decadent and flavorful as you know it.
+I used 1/4 cup mayo and that was plenty.
 So, so, so good!

 People who do not eat healthy will be asking you for a recipe, I promise!
 And you know where to send them, right?!?